HertzJack/Blades-of-Grass/README.md

 - Create a real-time grass animation without pre-made assets
 - Focus on shader programming and custom mesh generation
 - Simulate natural wind-driven motion in a visually convincing way
-- Keep the implementation efficient enough to handle tens of thousands of blades
+- Keep the implementation efficient enough to handle hundreds of thousands of blades

 Key Features
 - Procedural grass generation